Saifur Rahman (Bangladeshi politician): Politics

 Saifur Rahman was appointed as the finance minister of the first BNP administration under President Ziaur Rahman, in which he served until 1981.
 Saifur Rahman prepared a record 12 budgets in Bangladesh; he has been praised for opening up Bangladesh's economy in the early 1990s and pioneering major economic reforms.
 He contributed to the expansion of the economy after the restoration of parliamentary democracy.
 He served as a minister of Bangladesh for a total of 14 years.

 Together with the BNP, Saifur Rahman was successful in the general elections of 2001.
 Contesting on behalf of his party in the parliamentary constituency Moulvibazar-3, Saifur Rahman gained 52 per cent of the total votes.
 In another contest at the constituency Sylhet-1, Saifur Rahman secured 53 per cent of the total votes, again defeating a rival candidate from the Awami League.
 As per the constitution, Saifur had to leave blank one of his won constituencies to proceed the house session.
 He decided to leave the Moulvibazar-3 seat which was later retaken by his son M. Naser Rahman, also representing the Bangladesh Nationalist Party.

 In the general elections in 2008, Saifur Rahman was defeated in his two constituencies by the Awami League candidates.
 Abul Maal Abdul Muhith won in Sylhet-1, and was appointed as Finance Minister.

 Personal life

 Saifur Rahman married Duree Samad, daughter of Late Bazlur Samad Chowdhury, a reputed banker from Chittagong.
 Saifur Rahman's maternal uncle-in-law was late Abul Kashem Khan, veteran industrialist and minister.

-They had three sons and a daughter together.
 Duree died of cancer in 2003.
-His son M. Naser Rahman has followed him into politics; in 2001 by-elections, he won his father's left constituency of Moulvibazar-3.
-His youngest son married a daughter of the late Chowdhury Kamal Ibne Yusuf, a renowned political figure and former Minister.
+They had three sons and a daughter.
+One son M. Naser Rahman has followed Saifur into politics; in 2001 by-elections, he won his father's left constituency of Moulvibazar-3.
+The youngest son married a daughter of the late Chowdhury Kamal Ibne Yusuf, a renowned political figure and former Minister.
 Saifur's only daughter Saifa Rahman married Amer Siddiqi, the son of late Mustafizur Rahman Siddiqi, also a former Minister and diplomat.